 - Review Your Needs: Consider your health status.
 Do you need additional support for dental, vision, hearing, or other medical services?

-- Research Your Options: Use our 1-on-1 Medicare assistance service to review your best options.
+- Research Your Options: Use a licensed agent to review your best options.

 Can I Switch Medicare Plans Outside of the Open Enrollment Period?

-The majority of beneficiaries must wait for the open enrollment period to make changes to their Medicare plan.
-There are, however, certain exceptions which allow changes.
+The majority of beneficiaries must wait for the open enrollment period to make changes to their Advantage Plan or Part D Plan.
+There are, however, certain exceptions that allow changes.
 This may include:

 - Coverage Disruptions: If you experience a disruption to your current coverage, such as moving out of your plan’s coverage area in a cross-country move or if you lose an employer, you can be eligible to make coverage changes.